Under the skin: Diabetes monitoring is using imaging to go new places

 Today a person can live a long and healthy life with diabetes, but that comes with some requirements.

-While some Type 2 and Gestational patients can manage their condition through diet and exercise, most people living with diabetes rely on different ways of monitoring their condition and then using shots or infusions of insulin to maintain necessary levels.
+While some Type 2 and Gestational patients can manage their condition through diet and exercise, most living with diabetes rely on different ways of monitoring their condition and then using shots or infusions of insulin to maintain necessary levels.
 Two important ways of monitoring are levels of glycated hemoglobin, which requires a blood test at a doctor’s office, and blood glucose, which can be done by a patient in their home.
-The measuring of blood glucose lets the patient figure out how much insulin they need and when.
+The measuring of blood glucose allows the patient to figure out how much insulin they need and when.

 This kind of self-management can have significant benefits – reducing blood sugar levels, symptoms, overall mortality risk, and healthcare costs.
-Staying in your target range can also help improve your energy and mood.
+Staying in your target range can also help improve energy and mood.
 Missing the target can lead to long-term effects, but there were immediate unpleasant side effects of low blood sugar as well, such as shaking, sweating, nervousness or anxiety, dizziness, and irritability or confusion.
-These kinds of symptoms can then make it more difficult to get help when its needed.
+These kinds of symptoms can then make it more difficult to get help when it’s needed.

 The problem is that it is, quite literally, a pain.
-In the past, patients typically used a glucometer, which measured the amount of sugar in a small sample of blood, usually from pricking your fingertip.
+In the past, patients typically used a glucometer, which measured the amount of sugar in a small sample of blood, usually by pricking your fingertip.
 While this enzyme-based method is very accurate, it causes skin irritation to the patients each time, especially when frequent measurements are needed.
-Test strips are one-time use only and can become expensive over time.
-Digital readers can have up-front costs that can keep them out the market in lower- and middle-income countries.
+Test strips are for one-time use only and can become expensive over time.
+Digital readers can have up-front costs that can keep them out of the market in lower- and middle-income countries.

 Managing Diabetes with implantable imaging solutions

 Clearly an alternative is needed.
 A newer and increasingly popular approach is a continuous glucose monitor (CGM), which provides real-time information about blood sugar levels.
-These devices measure at frequent intervals, and a notification system can tell the patient instantly when their glucose levels are too high or low.
+These devices measure at frequent intervals, and a notification system can tell the patient instantly when their glucose levels are too high or too low.

 Still, near-infrared imaging seems the most promising, as it can show glucose-dependent intensity variations due to spectral absorption when illuminated, and the reflectance changes with the blood glucose variations.

-Today the challenge rests in what kinds of sensors to use in implantable devices to give accurate and reliable measurements.
+Today the challenge rests on what kinds of sensors to use in implantable devices to give accurate and reliable measurements.
 Optical spectroscopic methods have shown some promise: near-infrared (NIR) absorption spectroscopy has been shown to identify glucose-specific features in the presence of many confounding signals.
 While this imaging approach is non-invasive, it’s not practical for an implantable device.

 On top of the sensor challenges, the design of the complete device faces its own complications.
 If the device is too large, it can be uncomfortable for patients.
 The materials themselves need to be biologically compatible – solid-state materials like silica can cause infections or prompt immune reactions to the foreign body.